 The Center for Environmental Biology (CEB) facilitates research, education, and outreach in conservation and restoration science to help develop innovative new solutions to environmental problems.
 We use science to conserve and maintain biodiversity.

-The Center provides (1) a forum for information exchange within the campus community, (2) a recognized core of expertise visible through conferences, workshops, websites, and publications, (3) coordinated research facilities and infrastructure that serves a community of researchers, educators, and decision makers, and (4) linkages between UCI and external agencies and organizations that have an immediate need for research and students trained in environmental biology.
+(A) forum for information exchange within the campus community.
+(B) Recognized core of expertise visible through conferences, workshops, websites, and publications.
+(C) Coordinated research facilities and infrastructure that serves a community of researchers, educators, and decision makers.
+(D) Linkages between UCI and external agencies and organizations that have an immediate need for research and students trained in environmental biology.